jacklavelle286/aws-cli-iam-tool/README.md

 ## Future Vision
 The tool is being developed into a fully-fledged CLI application with:
-- Installation via `pip` (`pip install aws-cli-iam-tool`).
-- Use of a library like `prompt_toolkit` to improve user experience
-- Tab-completion for easier navigation.
+- Menu based interaction with all inputs.
+- Admin console to perform higher level commands.

 ---